As more couples delay parenthood, older parents and kids weigh joys and challenges of age gap

 Mrs Michelle Bong Lejtenyi, 50, a marketing and communications professional, said: “It can be physically taxing at playgrounds or indoor play spaces, where James (her five-year-old son) runs around screaming, ‘Mama!
 Chase me, chase me!’ and I try my best not to break my back as I zoom after him.”

-The mother of two boys had delivered her firstborn James when she was 45 years old.
-She delivered her second son, now 17 months old, last year.
+The mother of two boys delivered her firstborn James when she was 45 years old and her second son, now 17 months old, last year.

 Likewise, Ms Liu Ling Ling, a 61-year-old singer and actress, said that there was a time years ago when she was carrying her son and then her legs suddenly felt weak and almost gave way.
-After that, she rarely carries her son very far or for too long.
+After that, she rarely carried her son for too long.

 Finances are also a key consideration, with older parents saying that they try to set aside enough savings to support both their children and their own ageing needs.

-Given their age and that their own parents are also getting older, these parents do find that they have a smaller pool of relatives to whom they may approach for caregiving help.
+And given that their own parents are also older, these parents find that they have a smaller pool of relatives to whom they can approach for caregiving help.

-For some, friends their age may also have had children while they were younger, which means that they are at different life stages today — leaving them with a smaller parenting support network.

-Mrs Lejtenyi said: “Raising kids at my age means my proverbial village does not include my parents who are in their late 70s or my extended family members.
-My tribe consists mostly of my sisters and friends.”

-Later, she also got acquainted with parents who have similar-aged children at the playground near where the family lives.

-As for children born to older parents, they worry as well about caregiving and their abilities to financially provide for their ageing parents while they themselves are still schooling or freshly establishing their career.
+The children of older parents have their own worries, especially about caregiving and their ability to financially provide for their ageing parents while they themselves are still schooling or freshly establishing their career.

-Others also mentioned generational gaps and differing interests as potential challenges given the wide age differences between themselves and their parents.
+Others mentioned generational gaps and differing interests, given the wide age gap between themselves and their parents.

 The final-year undergraduate — who agreed to speak to CNA TODAY on the condition of anonymity — is an only child.
 Her mother and father, who were 45 and 44 years old respectively when she was born, are almost 70 this year.